This post contains affiliate links.

 The vast majority of these toys have at least 2 gears for forward and reverse.
-In addition, most of them also have a speed limiter with the lower gear speeds being intended for younger children who are still learning how to drive their toy.
+In addition, most of them also have a speed limiter with the lower gear speeds being intended for younger boys and girls who are still learning how to drive their toy.

 Power Wheels almost always have the lower speed set to 2.5 mph (4.02 kph) with a speed governor while the top speed is 5 mph (8.05 kph), but this can vary with other brands and models.
 Some ride-on toys can be especially slow, and your child may not have fun with them if the speed is less than 4 mph (6.44 kph).
 But you'll have to evaluate their age and the range of features the product has before making a decision.